Hollow-div/hypr-dotfiles-new/README.md

-# this is a personal project and I`m perfecting it
+# this is a personal project and I'm perfecting it